zsy-fdl17/zsy/README.md

 This distribution includes the Zélus compiler extended to compile Zsy programs, runtime libraries, and example source code.
-The OCaml runtime (ocamlrun) is required to transform Zélus programs into imperative code.
+The OCaml runtime (ocamlrun) is required to transform ZSy programs into imperative code.
 The OCaml compiler is required to compile imperative code into executables.